bglamadrid/bglamadrid/README.md

 - Angular frontend
 - Spring Boot backend

-It's all a lot of work, a long roadmap indeed.
+It's all a lot of work.

 Let's not stay put; **Let's GET to IT!!!**

+PS .
+I also hold an alt account [@12g](https://github.com/12g) for geekiest stuff that interests me.
+Gamedev, music, self-hosting, modding, haxxing, you name it.